 MGP community gardeners are expected to attend at least 4 garden meets per year.

 Gardeners need to wear enclosed shoes, bring their own gardening gloves, a hat and sun/insect protection as necessary.

 Dogs and other animals are not permitted, except for registered companion animals.
 Dogs travelling through the garden must be on a leash at all times.

 No alcohol is to be consumed at the garden unless a specific social occasion has been arranged.

 Children under 16 years need to be accompanied by a garden member at all times while on site.
 Parents and carers are responsible for the care of their children, grandchildren or those in their care while visiting the garden.

 Refer also to MGP Members Guidelines below.

 MGP Community Garden Inc is managed by a committee of 7 members, elected each year by the members at an Annual General Meeting.
 There may also be teams working on specific projects or tasks eg co-ordination of watering roster.
 The Management Committee meets at least 3-4 times per year.
-Minutes are available to all members.
+Minutes are available to members upon request.

 Committee members take responsibility for the following roles –

 President – sets direction and maintains an overview of key developments at the garden, communicating regularly with members